config-i1/smooth/cran-comments.md

 Gives PREPERROR:
 > ERROR: compilation failed for package ‘forecast’

-Not clear, why the compilation of `forecast` package failed.
+Not clear, why the compilation of `forecast` package failed, but smooth cannot be checked without it.

 ## Downstream dependencies